kaiusl/KLPlugins.DynLeaderboards/README.md

 ### Troubleshooting

 - No data available
-    - Check the property "DynLeaderboardsPlugin.IsBroadcastClientConnected"
+    - Check the property `DynLeaderboardsPlugin.IsBroadcastClientConnected`
 	- If it's `False` then the plugin couldn't connect to ACC and you need to leave and rejoin the session.
 This can sometimes happen if you close SimHub and reopen it without leaving the session.
 	- If it's `True` then the plugin haven't just recieved the first update and you need to wait a bit.
 - Wrong leaderboard order